 I am a gardener, forager, award-winning author and lecturer, and researcher in plant humanities: a vibrant interdisciplinary field investigating the relationships between plants and people.

-My research is companion-planted with my work as a community gardener at The Windmill Community Gardens Margate, and my own 5000sqf Arts & Crafts kitchen garden, focussing on perennial and heirloom vegetables, wildlife habitat integration, soil regeneration, and permaculture design.
-I serve as Trustee and Director of the Hosty Biodiversity Reserve on the Saugeen Peninsula, the most ecologically significant wildlife area in Ontario, Canada.
-I am also a volunteer at Great Dixter and Canterbury Cathedral Gardens, working with and learning from inspiring colleagues similarly passionate (and utterly nerdy) about soil health, succession planting, species conservation, and edimental experimentation.
+My research is companion-planted with my work as a community gardener at The Windmill Community Gardens Margate, and ornamental gardener at Canterbury Cathedral Gardens.
+In these spaces, we focus on succession planting, wildlife habitat integration, soil regeneration, perennial and heirloom vegetables, and permaculture design.
+In addition, I serve as Trustee and Director of the Hosty Biodiversity Reserve on the Saugeen Peninsula, the most ecologically significant wildlife area in Ontario, Canada.
+I am also a volunteer at Great Dixter, working with and learning from inspiring colleagues similarly passionate (and utterly nerdy) about soil health, species conservation, and edimental experimentation.

 Prior to all this, I was a University lecturer for 14 years (receiving tenure as Associate Professor), where I developed recognised expertise in grant-writing, media and science communication, event organisation, and designing influential and innovative learning m̷e̷m̷e̷s̷ tools.
 After the pandemic, I decided to move into the public sector in order to spend more of my “one wild and precious life” outdoors and with wider audiences, and regularly give public talks and educational comedy performances on all things plants, philosophy, and people.